-Believe it or not, deciding on a pet as a couple can be difficult.
+Deciding on a pet as a couple can be difficult.
 First, you have to look at the options.
 Pets are not limited to just dogs and cats.
-Ferrets, rabbits, and snakes are also family pets in some homes.
-Here are some things to consider when you and your spouse decide to get a pet.
+Ferrets, rabbits, and snakes are also family pets in many homes.
+Here are 5 things to consider when you and your spouse decide to get a pet.

 Your living situation and choosing a pet

 If you live in an apartment, certain pets are probably not allowed.
-Some landlords allow only dogs or only cats, and some allow no pets at all, but that rule doesn’t usually include things like goldfish.
+Some landlords allow only dogs or only cats, and some allow no pets at all.
 Even if your landlord allows certain pets, you still need to make sure that what you choose will be allowed.
 For example, some landlords may allow dogs but have breed restrictions or size limits.
 Consulting with your landlord to get the restrictions prior to deciding is your best bet, and could save you some heartache in the future.